Last Updated: July 20, 2019

 Images from my Malta neighbourhood of Msida: Malta has some lovely sandy beaches in the North and the South, but in the city, there are rocky beaches like the one above.
 It is very convenient for the city dwellers.
 There are so many about, and in the summer time, you find families and friends hanging out and swimming.
 The evenings find them grilling burgers and maltese sausages (awesome!) and drinking cheap beer and wine.

-Yesterday was another one of those amazingly bright and warm days.
+Yesterday, ( in fact most of the summertime) was another one of those amazingly bright and warm days.
 It was about 75 degrees outside and so we decided to walk along the marina.
 The traffic was a bit heavy as they were repairing one of the boat docks in preparation for the summer deluge.
 A few of the sightseeing cruise boats had been docked on dry land for the winter (which was basically from mid November till now) and they are starting to dock them.

 I feel no fear as l wander about with the dog that early.
 I say hello to the fishermen, to the people off to work that early, to the old man on the bike who feeds the ducks, to the 80+ year old woman who is always impeccably dressed that early in the morning.
-That is by far my favorite time of the day.
+That is by far my favourite time of the day.
 It is peaceful, my bigger dog enjoys it thoroughly too and comes to wake me up sometimes as early as 4 AM.
 He is eager to forage for bread left out for the ducks and pigeons, and a lot of times, it is a fight to drag him away from the food.